A Global Census of Metals in the Universe: Introduction

 \section{Introduction}

-The Universe is composed of three main constituents---baryonic or visible matter ($\sim4.5\%$), dark matter that gravitationally interacts with visible matter ($\sim23\%$), and the most exotic and least understood dark energy ($\sim72\%$) \citep{fukugita2004}.
-Together these components account for almost all the mass-energy budget of the Universe.
+The Universe is composed of three main constituents---baryonic or visible matter ($\sim4.6\%$), dark matter that gravitationally interacts with visible matter ($\sim25\%$), and the most exotic and least understood dark energy ($\sim70\%$) \citep{planck2020}.
+Together, these components account for almost all the mass-energy budget of the Universe.
 Although baryons form the smallest fraction of the total mass, their interactions with electromagnetic radiation allow us to study their physical properties extensively.
-Baryons condense to form stars that are the primary drivers of galaxy evolution, influencing the structure, composition, and overall dynamics of galaxies throughout cosmic time.
-Thus, by tracing the global evolution of the physical properties of baryons we gain insights into the dominant physics that governs galaxy evolution and how they change over cosmic time.